Emmacharleswilson/fab-fitness/README.md

 - Product details page which will have size and quantity selectors, add to bag functionality and keep shopping button
 - Wishlist button and page
 - Leave review option
-- Blog post's and blog comments
+- Blog posts and blog comments
 - Register/login feature using Django allauth
 - Account page where users can update their details
 - Checkout page and confirmation